Only Restricted Game Hunting Licence (R-Licence) holders are eligible to hunt on public land in NSW.

 - All reasonable precautions must be taken to ensure that firearms are stored in such a way so that they cannot be lost or stolen.

-- Firearms must not be accessible to any person who does not have written permission to hunt using firearms in the State forest.
+- Firearms must not be accessible to any person who does not have written permission to hunt using firearms.

 - Firearms must not be accessible to any person who does not have a firearms licence or permit authorising them to be in possession of a firearm.